jaysunl/ISPD26-Contest-Solution/Benchmarks/README.md

 ## Visualizations of the Second Set of Benchmarks

 These are visualizations of the second set of benchmarks, which include **placement blockages**.

+These visualizations are generated using an unnamed commercial tool.